tdcosim/TDcoSim/docs/Example_4.md

 ![Qload comparison](Use%20Case%20Results/Study%204/Gen_speed_no_DER_vs_DER_trip.png)
 Figure 5: Generator Frequency comparison of the 118 bus system for the case with no DER with the case with DER with instantaneous trip settings.

+Figure 5 compares the generator speed of the various generators in the 118 bus test system for the case with No DER and case with 10% DER with instantaneous trip settings.
+The speed response of the generators for these two cases are identical as the DER penetration level comapred to the overall system is insignificant.
+However, some impact can be observed locally as in the case of generator 4 as shown in Figure 6.
+Figure 6 shows that the frequency response of the generator 4 is worst in the case in the DER in the system trip instantaneously.

 ![Qload comparison](Use%20Case%20Results/Study%204/Generator_4_speed.PNG)
 Figure 6: Generator Speed comparison of generator 4 for the three cases considered. a) No DER Case b) 10% DER with Ride Through Settings and c) 10% DER with instantaneous trip settings.